 - All partners are personally responsible for all of the debts of the company and it is open to anybody to whom money is owed to sue one or more of the partners for all of the debt.

-It is impossible to make a general recommendation as to which form of business structure is suitable as the circumstances will be different in each case.
+It is impossible to make a general recommendation as to which form of business structure is best as the circumstances will be different in each case.
 In many cases, we will advise our clients to operate as sole traders and in others, as limited companies.